 - Foreign exchanges

-Geographic availability: All 50 states and Puerto Rico, the platform may also be available to US military personnel stationed abroad.
+Geographic availability: In all 50 states and Puerto Rico, the platform may also be available to US military personnel stationed abroad.

 Clearing agent: Clearing by Robinhood handles clearing, trade settlement, and account custody.
 Until recently, Robinhood did use third-party clearing agent services.
 But they found they could reduce fees even more by creating their own clearing agent.

 Trading hours: You can begin pre-market trading at 9:00 am, and extending two hours after market close, until 6:00 pm, with all times be Eastern.

 Mobile App: The Robinhood app is available on the App Store for all iOS (including Apple Watch) devices, 11.0 and newer.
 Also available at Google Play for Android devices 6.0 Marshmallow and newer.
 The app isn’t specifically supported on either iOS or Android tablets, though it may still work through the mobile app.